linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Slide 4-Restructuring Debt Outside Bankruptcy.md

 - If all small non-pivotal bondholders expect the offer to succeed,  then each will prefer to tender for the new bond (instead of holding out and keeping the old bond).
 - The standard holdout problem is the reverse: if the offer is expected to succeed,  small holders will prefer to holdout.

-Suppose bonds are paid by [[A Glossary of Technical Terms Related to Bankruptcy in the U.s|absolute priority rule]]. (one class gets <1 o 0% means zero to more junior)
+Suppose bonds are paid by [absolute priority rule](../Class%203-%20Financial%20Intermediation%20and%20Delegated%20Loan%20Monitoring%20,%20Intro%20to%20Bankruptcy%20and%20Debt%20Restructuring/A%20Glossary%20of%20Technical%20Terms%20Related%20to%20Bankruptcy%20in%20the%20U.s.md). (one class gets <1 o 0% means zero to more junior)

 - Old bond has face value $P=1$ 0.\1 (from class note 4)
 - New bond has face value $\mathsf{P}^{\prime}=1.0$ in total and is senior to old.